top of page

 When I reach my motorhome, there is no one around.
 I decide to cop a few zzz's before I head out.
 My next city will be another state away.
 A long drive and a lot of time to think.

 I can't fathom ever stopping unless, of course, I have to be the orchestrator of my own demise.
 Killing is orgasmic for me.
+You don't have to worry about being my next victim, but if you aren't minding your Ps and Qs, watch your back.

 Working as a freelancer for over 20 years, Pauline pivoted in order to write for clients but also to focus on her fictional writing.
 Having already penned many short stories and one chapbook, she is also writing two novels and two motion picture length original screenplays.
 She lives with her husband and their dog, Casey, in a restored farmhouse surrounded by five working farms.
 For the best mental health boost, she feeds and cuddles baby lambs.